Which votes do you track?

-We've put up votes from the monthly full council meeting, budget meetings, and special council meetings.
+We post votes from the monthly full council meeting, budget meetings, and special council meetings.
 Warning though: this is not everything that councillors have discussed and voted on.

 At City Hall, Dublin's councillors just mostly shout yes or no to pass an item on the agenda.
 Sometimes, though, for the votes they want to make sure are on the record, they'll use the electronic voting system.

 The sheets we get from the council showing the results of these roll-roll votes mostly don't say clearly what a vote was about.
 Instead, they have a couple of words like "Motion No. 35" or "Vote 4".
 Putting the votes in means matching these notes to the more detailed passages in meeting minutes, to explain what the vote really was about.
-This was often a challenge, and occasionally impossible.
+This is often a challenge, and sometimes impossible.

 How is the data entered?